Tetsouo/Sch-Hud-Reworked/README.md

 # SCH-hud Reworked
 This is a reworked version of the SCH-hud addon.
-To install, place the SCH-hud folder in your Windower\addons directory.
-Load the addon by adding send_command('lua l sch-hud') to your Gearswap file when your main job or sub job is SCH.
-Don’t forget to unload SCH-hud when switching jobs by adding send_command('lua unload sch-hud') to your Gearswap as well.
+To install, place the Sch-Hud-Reworked folder in your Windower\addons directory.
+Load the addon by adding send_command('lua l Sch-Hud-Reworked') to your Gearswap file when your main job or sub job is SCH.
+Don’t forget to unload SCH-hud when switching jobs by adding send_command('lua unload Sch-Hud-Reworked') to your Gearswap as well.

 ```lua
 -- Function called during user setup at the start or after a job change